Pivotal-Open-Source-Hub/geode-demo-application/README.md

 ```shell
 piv-wifi-19-156:scripts lshannon$ chmod +x *.sh
 ```
-To run the demo you will need 3 terminal sessions open.
-These will be for:
+To run the demo you will need 2 terminal sessions open.
+These will be for
 1. Running the Derby database.
 The cluster will use this for Write Through operations
-2. Running the Geode Cluster and Demo Application
+2. Running the Geode Cluster, Demo Application and Transaction Simulator
-3. Starting the Transaction Simulator

 ### Starting the Derby DB
 In one terminal window run the startDerby.sh script.
 This will start the Derby database listening on port 1527